 - Because Gesta uses a double-blind review process, articles must not contain any first-person references, acknowledgments, or anything that might identify the author to a reviewer.
 If your article is accepted, these can be added later.

 - Gesta follows the Chicago Manual of Style, 15th ed., including full authors’ and publishers’ names.
 Further detailed information is given below.

 - Each author is responsible for the accuracy of all information, including dates and citations, which should be verified before the manuscript is submitted.
 All quotations in the text and notes must be free of error.

-- Please double-space and use Times New Roman 12-pt. font throughout.
+- Double-space and use Times New Roman 12-pt. font throughout.
+Do not add extra space between paragraphs.
 For foreign scripts (Greek, Hebrew, Arabic), be sure to use a unicode font.

 - In the body of the article, except in the case of short passages, excerpts in ancient and foreign languages should be rendered in English translation or paraphrased, with the original language given in the notes.
 Keep in mind that Gesta has a wide audience that includes undergraduates in many countries.

 - Italics should be used for titles of books and periodicals, unfamiliar terms, and short phrases in a foreign language.
 They should not be used for extensive quotations in foreign languages, place-names, or names of buildings.
 For questions about whether a word should be italicized, please consult Webster’s Third New International Unabridged Dictionary ; in general, if a word appears in Webster’s, it does not require italics.